-Non-inverting operational amplifier circuit
+Non-inverting amplifier circuit using an op-amp

 Operational amplifiers can be used in two basic configurations to create amplifier circuits.
-One is the inverting amplifier where the output is the inverse or 180 degrees out of phase with the input, and the other is the non-inverting amplifier where the output is in the same sense or in phase with the input.
+One is the inverting amplifier where the output is the inverse or 180° out of phase with the input, and the other is the non-inverting amplifier where the output is in the same sense or in phase with the input.

 Both operational amplifier circuits are widely used and they find applications in different areas.
 When an operational amplifier or op-amp is used as a non-inverting amplifier it only requires a few additional components to create a working amplifier circuit.

-Basic non-inverting op-amp circuit
+Basic non-inverting amplifier circuit

-The gain of the non-inverting circuit for the operational amplifier is easy to determine.
+The gain of the non-inverting amplifier circuit for the operational amplifier is easy to determine.
 The calculation hinges around the fact that the voltage at both inputs is the same.
 This arises from the fact that the gain of the amplifier is exceedingly high.
 If the output of the circuit remains within the supply rails of the amplifier, then the output voltage divided by the gain means that there is virtually no difference between the two inputs.

 As the input to the op-amp draws no current this means that the current flowing in the resistors R1 and R2 is the same.
 The voltage at the inverting input is formed from a potential divider consisting of R1 and R2, and as the voltage at both inputs is the same, the voltage at the inverting input must be the same as that at the non-inverting input.
-This means that Vin = Vout x R1 / (R1 + R2)Hence the voltage gain of the circuit Av can be taken as:
+This means that Vin = Vout x R1 / (R1 + R2).
+Hence the voltage gain of the circuit Av can be taken as:

 As an example, an amplifier requiring a gain of eleven could be built by making R2 47 k ohms and R1 4.7 k ohms.